The Velvet Underground (album): Side one

 Opening track "Candy Says" is based on transgender actress Candy Darling who was a member of Warhol's Factory.
 Yule sings a tale of Darling, who hates her body and is in emotional pain.
 It references Darling's thoughts by ambiguously stating "I've come to hate my body/And all that it requires in this world".
 Darling reappears in Reed's 1972 song "Walk on the Wild Side".
 Morrison says that the choice for Yule singing the song was because Reed was worn down by touring.
-Yule is backed by doo wop harmonies and backing vocals.
+Yule is backed by doo-wop-style harmonies and backing vocals.
 This was Yule's first time singing in a studio, and the song was sung by Yule at Reed's insistence.

 "What Goes On" is upbeat and combines multiple lead guitar parts against an organ; this organ, played by Yule, is present in more songs on the record.
 Kory Grow of Rolling Stone described Reed's guitar solo on the song as "bagpipe-y".
 Described as the "anomaly" of side one by Rob Jovanovic, it is complete with a "twitchy beat", its sound as a result of Reed increasing the volume of his guitar during recording.
 R.C.
 Baker of The Village Voice labeled this song "one of rock 'n' roll's greatest existential anthems".

 "Some Kinda Love" contains salacious lyrics, contrasting the record, but it still has subdued elements—Tucker only uses a cowbell and bass drum.
 It ambiguously describes love, specifically religious love.
 Reed references "The Hollow Men" by T.S.
 Eliot.
 He writes about two characters, Tom and Marguerita, detailing a seductive conversation between them.
 Victor Bockris cites this as another example "where [Reed] makes rock lyrics function as literature".
 Grow said that the song explains how love is uniform, while "Pale Blue Eyes" simply discussed "another kind of love", specifically adultery, according to Reed.